ckeditor/ckeditor5/docs/framework/contributing/code-style.md

 Options:

 * `requirePluginFlags` - (optional) An array of flags that must be set in the plugin.
-* `disallowPluginFlags` - (optional) An array of flags that must not be set in the plugin.
+* `disallowedFlags` - (optional) An array of flags that must not be set in the plugin.

 The example configuration below requires the `isFooPlugin` flag to be set to `true` and disallows the `isBarPlugin` flag: